59,100 Indians became US citizens in 2023

 Indians were the second largest group, by country of birth, to be naturalised in the North American country.

-At least 59,100 Indians became citizens of the United States in 2023, data from the US Citizenship and Immigration Services revealed.
+A total of 59,100 Indians became citizens of the United States in 2023, data from the US Citizenship and Immigration Services revealed.
+Indians were the second-largest group, by country of birth, to be naturalised in 2023.

+Indians comprised 6.7% of foreign nationals who obtained citizenship of the North American country in 2023.

 These top five countries made up 32% of the persons naturalised in the United States last year.